 Assessing suitability for mediation

-When considering whether a dispute is suitable for mediation, our DAOs take into account the following:
+When considering whether a dispute is suitable for mediation, we will assess if our services are the most appropriate for your situation.

-If our DAOs believe that the DSCV services are not able to help you with your dispute they will refer you to a service that will be able to assist you.
+If we believe that the DSCV services are not able to help you with your dispute we will refer you to a service that will be able to assist you.

 What happens in mediation